 Rhapsody Analog Recordings is proud to present the release of a new series of pure analog direct-to-2track recordings and offers direct copies from the mastertape on 1/4 inch analog tape, limited edition vinyl and in DXD/DSD format.
-These unique live recordings are done completely analog without the use of any digital equipment.
+These unique live recordings are sometimes done completely analog without the use of any digital equipment.

 Rhapsody Analog Recordings is an initiative of Harry van Dalen and Michael van Polen of Rhapsody in collaboration with recording engineer Frans de Rond.

-For almost 30 years Rhapsody operates at the ultimate level of high-end residential audio reproduction systems.
+For more than 35 years Rhapsody operates at the ultimate level of high-end residential audio reproduction systems.
 During that period, Harry and Michael were involved in many music recording projects.
 All these years, their strong confidence in analog sound has never faded, on the contrary: they always felt that some of the magic and realism of an analog recording gets almost always lost when the recording is done digitally.
 Furthermore, they believe that due to new technical developments and innovation the quality of analog sound has undeniably improved.

 ATR Magnetics analog tape from Pennsylvania, USA. explains the advantage of analog tape recording over digital.